Home » Home and Garden » Damp, Condensation & Mould » The Difference Between Damp Proof Paint and Anti-Condensation Paint

 How can I prevent mould and damp on bedroom walls and ceilings?

-Use Zinsser B-I-N for covering and sealing the ceiling stains, and then Zinsser Perma-White Interior for the walls.
+Use Zinsser B-I-N for covering and sealing the ceiling stains, and then apply an anti-mould coating such as Zinsser Perma-White Interior, an ideal product to decorate the walls.

 How can I treat damp build-up on skirting boards from concrete floors?